Quasi-split symmetric pairs of $U(\mathfrak{sl}_n)$ and Steinberg varieties of classical type: A Lagrangian construction of and its rational modules

 \begin{rem} (1).
 It is desirable to describe relevant partitions and the associated set $\mbf C(\mu)^{\vee}$.
 It is also desirable to establish a correspondence between $W_{\mu,\phi}$ and $L'(\omega,\omega')$.

 (2).
 We provide an alternative proof of (\ref{Z-L}).
 That statement is well-known except the case: $(v,\ve)=(\mbox{even}, 1)$.
 If $n$ is odd, we have the following commutative diagram

-Since $i^*_{\ve}[-a_{\ve}]$ is surjective by Proposition~\ref{V-stab}, $\psi$ is surjective too.
-Thanks to (\ref{Fourier}), we know that the dimensions of the domain and range of $\psi$ are the same.
-So $\psi$ must be isomorphic.
+Since $i^*_{\ve}[-a_{\ve}]$ is surjective by Proposition~\ref{IC-stab}, $\psi$ is surjective too.
+Thanks to (\ref{Fourier-2}), we know that the dimensions of the domain and range of $\psi$ are the same.
+So $\psi$ must be an isomorphism.
 The $n$=even case follows also because they are subalgebras of $n$=odd cases.

 (3).
 The analyses (\ref{Fourier})-(\ref{Fourier-2}) also provides an alternative proof that $\H(Z_{n, v,\ve})$ receives a surjective homomorphism from $\U(\mathfrak{sl}_n^{\theta})$. \end{rem}

 Let $\Q_{n, v,\ve}$ be the semisimple abelian subcategory of the category of perverse sheaves on $\N_{n, v, \ve}$ whose simple objects are direct summands in $L_{n,v,\ve}$.
 Then $ P\mapsto \Hom_{\G_{v,\ve}} (L_{n, v, \ve}, P) $ defines an equivalence of categories